rothos/choice/index.md

 In connection with the nature of effective choice, the principles of effective expression and communication (all of which are involved in any real practice of ethics) are ultimately defined in terms of the attainment of the basal motivations.

 To consider how to increase the effectiveness of one's choices is to determine what is meant by simultaneously preserving the integrity and increasing the potentiality of both life and evolution.
-To maximize potentiality and integrity is to maximize the combination of symmetry and continuity[[To maximize the degree of continuity and the degree of symmetry is <i>not</i> to assert that symmetry and continuity will be realized in exactly the same manner for the same thing at teh same time.
-Rather, symmetry and continuity are to be considered as applying to difference <u>aspects</u> of one common dynamic, the relationship/communication between the subjective (self) and teh objective (world).
+To maximize potentiality and integrity is to maximize the combination of symmetry and continuity[[To maximize the degree of continuity and the degree of symmetry is <i>not</i> to assert that symmetry and continuity will be realized in exactly the same manner for the same thing at the same time.
+Rather, symmetry and continuity are to be considered as applying to different <u>aspects</u> of one common dynamic, the relationship/communication between the subjective (self) and the objective (world).
 The principles of ethics will, therefore, describe what would be required in this common dynamic (communication) for the subjective and the objective to be realized (made real and known) <b>as</b> objective and subjective.]] in the relationships between self (the subjective) and reality (the objective).

 To develop the principles of ethics is to determine a method and, therefore, a practice of making maximally effective choices.
 An effective set of ethical principles will positively specify[[To assert "positive specification" is to have an ethics which describes what or how to choose — which choices are best — rather than stating only what not to choose (which choices are worst, to be avoided).
 All negatively defined ethical systems must be regarded as incomplete.]] and characterize effective choices.